-- > To create a QoS policy for a device connected to one of the router's LAN ports: - 1.
-Select Advanced > Setup > QoS Setup. - 2.
-Select the Turn Internet Access QoS On check box. - 3.
-Click the Setup QoS Rule button. - 4.
-Click the Add Priority Rule button. - 5.
-From the Priority Category list, select Ethernet LAN Port.
+- > To create a QoS policy for a device connected to one of the router's LAN ports:

+- 1. Select Advanced > Setup > QoS Setup.

+- 2. Click the Setup QoS rule button.

+- 3. Click the Add Priority Rule button.

+- 4. From the Priority Category list, select Ethernet LAN Port.

-- 6. From the QoS Policy for list, select the LAN port. - 7.
+- From the QoS Policy for list, select the LAN port. - 6.
 From the Priority list, select the priority for Internet access for this port's traffic relative to other applications.
-The options are Low, Normal, High, and Highest. - 8.
+The options are Low, Normal, High, and Highest. - 7.
 Click Apply.